fredrikaverpil/godoc.nvim/README.md

 # godoc.nvim

-Fuzzy search Go std lib packages and project packages.
+Fuzzy search Go docs from within Neovim.

+> [!TIP]
+>
+> New: define adapters to extend this functionality to other languages/things!

 ## Screenshots